mjspriggs/overview/glossary/glossary.md

 ### zone
 {: #x2070723}

 An independent fault domain.
 A zone is an abstraction designed to assist with improved fault tolerance and decreased latency.
-See also [multizone region](#x9774820), [single-zone region](#x9774825).
+See also [multizone region](#x9774820).